Sirorezka/async_chatgpt/README.md

 ## Description
-Batch async requests to chatgpt completion API with rerun of failed tasks (on getting RateLimitError exception).
+Batch async requests to chatgpt completion API with rerun of failed tasks (for example when part of the tasks failed because 'RateLimitError' exception).

 ## Prerequisites